ngraczykowski/iris-root/modules/adjudication-engine/README.md

 The comment templates can be updated in 2 ways:
 - directly in database (table `ae_comment_template`);
-- indirectly by calling the rest API (`/rest/ae/comment/template/add`).
+- indirectly by calling the rest API (endpoint `/rest/ae/comment/template`).

 In both cases you have to remember to set proper values of:
 - `templateName` - usually it is a file name of a template with extension `.ftl` or `.peb`;